English 箭头

 A Step-by-Step Guide to Implementation

-2. Write Them Down: Don't rely on memory alone.
-Note the context, the usage, and the associated emotion to understand when a chunk is appropriate.
+2. Write Them Down: Don't rely on memory.
+Note the phrase, the context, and the associated emotion to understand when to use it.

 Conclusion